+Dry vegetables at 125°F (52°C).
 Vegetables dry much faster than fruits.
 At the end of the drying period, moisture loss is rapid.
 As a result, vegetables need to be checked often towards the end of the drying time to prevent overdrying.
 Food turns brown when it is overdried.

-When drying smaller vegetables, such as peas or carrots, it is recommended that you use a mesh screen.
+When drying smaller vegetables, such as peas or carrots, it is recommended that you place them on a mesh screen on the tray.
 A mesh screen will help prevent smaller foods from falling through the grates in the tray during dehydration.
+See information on page 4.